m7yash/SimpleLinearRegression/README.md

 Note about Program: This includes both key statistics and a regression report.
 It can also extrapolate future values!

-## Chi Square Test
+## Chi Squared Test
 Definition: A chi-squared test is a statistical hypothesis test that is valid to perform when the test statistic is chi-squared distributed under the null hypothesis.

 Use in Supervised Machine Learning: Selects best features from given data set to obtain the best results.

-Note about Program: This can do chi-square tests of two different types (one for goodness-of-fit and one for homogeneity/independence).
+Note about Program: This can do chi-squared tests of two different types (one for goodness-of-fit and one for homogeneity/independence).